Meatpacker Concentration – July 1998

-The latest NCBA and KLA promotion is the elimination of the grading system and the brand naming of beef by the packers.
-Brand naming of beef by the packers is the reason we have a grading system.
+The latest NCBA and KLA promotion is the elimination of the grading system and the brand naming of beef by the meatpackers.
+Brand naming of beef by the meatpackers is the reason we have a grading system.
 Swift, Wilson, Cudahy, and Armour bought commodity beef and brand named it.
 There was no basis for determining value, so the grading system was developed to establish a measurement of value.
 It is not necessarily a good measure today, but it is all we have.

-The Certified Angus Beef program and Excel’s Sterling Silver are good examples of high priced branded beef products that the producer receives no premium for.
-The packer and retailer capture the entire premium after buying the cattle at commodity prices.
+The Certified Angus Beef program and Excel’s Sterling Silver are good examples of high-priced branded beef products that the producer receives no premium for.
+The meatpacker and retailer capture the entire premium after buying the cattle at commodity prices.
 If competition is restored to the beef business, and the avenues opened for new entries to the market, you will see many new branded beef products, with a guarantee of quality and consistency to the consumer.
 These new companies will be producer-owned and driven with their good name as the grade.
 Consumers worldwide will demand this high-quality U.S. produced beef.
-The producer who invests the capital, takes the risk and is passionate about the business will listen intently to the consumer and provide the service and products that will build demand.
-Producer enslavement of the pork and poultry segments are not the blueprints to follow.
-With equal capital investment from grower-producer and processor in production and processing facilities, the poultry grower-producer receives 2% to 3% return for labor and investment, while the processor receives over 30%.
+The producer who invests the capital, takes the risk, and is passionate about the business will listen intently to the consumer and provide the service and products that will build demand.
+Producer enslavement of the pork and poultry segments is not the blueprints to follow.
+With equal capital investment from grower-producer and processor in production and processing facilities, the poultry grower-producer receives a 2% to 3% return for labor and investment, while the processor receives over 30%.
 Poultry and pork producers have had enough and are looking for answers to their dilemma.